-This project integrates 2,000 years of indigenous knowledge of water management in the Andes with contemporary science and technology to create hybrid solutions that improve water security, support livelihoods and increase ecosystem-wide resilience in mountain communities.
+This project integrates 2,000 years of indigenous knowledge of water management in the Andes with contemporary science and technology to create hybrid solutions that improve water security, support livelihoods, strengthen communities and increase ecosystem-wide resilience in mountain communities.

 Healthy mountain ecosystems help buffer the impacts of climate change for local communities, wildlife and downstream populations worldwide.
 Mountain people rely on their surrounding environment for water, food, pasture and the raw materials that are the foundation of their livelihoods.
 Further downstream, towns and cities depend on mountain water for drinking, agriculture and industry.

 Efforts to manage, conserve or restore natural environments can help people adapt to climate change by taking advantage of a healthy ecosystem’s natural resilience.